Mycoearthdome/Sentinel/README.md

 ## Upcoming Features

 - Improved automation around signature updates and ML model retraining.
-- Cross-platform support with optional parsing of output from Windows scanners like `gmer` and `icesword`.
 - More comprehensive integration with `rkhunter` including scheduled scans.

 ## Disclaimer